ranginui/ranginui.github.io/quest2.md

     left: 0%;
   }
 }
-# Occulus quest 2 mission
+#### Occulus quest 2 mission

+The 12 year old is trying to earn money so he can buy and Occulus Quest 2.
+He has had a few ideas.
+He is selling drawings

+### Existing Drawings

+### Drawings by request